elipousson/presentations/2016-07-12-explore-101-outreach.md

 - Basic biological imperatives: birth, death, hunger, thirst
 - Human fascinations: uncertainty, cosmos, mystery, suspense

-**Potential activity:** Practice self-referencing

-Self-referencing: ask people to think about themselves and their own experiences as you give people new information; simple phrases that often increase interest level in communication.

-- "Think of the last time you..."
-- "Have you ever ...?"
-- "At one time or another, most of you have probably..."

 --

 ## Is your interpretation enjoyable?